Can Wasps Really Smell Our Fear: The Buzz On Fear

 Bright Colors

-Wasps are often attracted to bright colors such as yellow, orange, and red, so wearing these colors can attract them and make them more likely to sting.
+Wasps often sense bright colors such as yellow, orange, and red more, so wearing these colors can attract them and make them more likely to sting.

 Nest Disturbance